Below is a list and brief outline of NSARI's current projects;

 Ongoing quality improvement where individual anaesthetists and the department as a whole are measured with respect to post operative complications, nausea and vomiting and pain outcomes.

-In association with the NSW Special Committee Investigating Deaths Under Anaesthesia (SCIDUA), a retrospective analysis of cases reported to SCIDUA is being analysed looking for patterns leading to mortality.
-This is being used to design a prospective database to further delineate factors that can be used to predict morbidity and improve the safety of anaesthesia for patients with hip fractures.
+In association with ANZTADC (the Australian and New Zealand Tripartite Anaesthetic Data Committee ), a retrospective analysis of cases reported to webAIRS is being analysed looking for patterns involving sugammadex and it’s association with critical events.
+This is being used to delineate factors that can be used as learning points to improve the safety of anaesthesia.

 Multicentre ANZCA Trials

-We are currently funding and recruiting staff to allow us to be involved with a number of ANZCA supported multicentre trials.
-This will improve our research infrastructure and experience with large scale medical research.
+We are currently recruiting patients for a number of large multicentre trials, including PADDi and ITACS.
+Involvement in these trials is improving our research infrastructure and experience with large scale medical research.

 Intrathecal Morphine in Total Knee Replacement